chongzizil/AngularJS-Container-SMG/README.md

     - Handle the initial match insertion
   - Handle the layout of all pages
   - Deal with other trivial stuff (login, submit test players and games and etc.)
-  - Improved the page to support mobile device (Not complete yet)
+  - Improved the page UI to support mobile device

 - Yuanyi Yang (Team member)
   - Write initial test for server V2